-Duke Energy Wants to Raise Rates For Experimental Studies Ratepayers should pay for service, not experiments!
+Duke Energy Wants to Raise Rates For Experimental Studies Ratepayers should pay for service, not science!

 Duke Energy put ratepayers on the hook to pay for its \$2.35 billion coalgasification plant in Edwardsport, Indiana.
 Wall Street will not finance Duke's project on its own because it's commercially unproven and too costly.
-Instead, State regulators approved CWIP (Construction Work in Progress), which will raise your electric rates as much as 25-30% to finance the full cost of the Edwardsport plant.
+Instead, State regulators approved CWIP (Construction Work in Progress), which allows utilities to charge you for a power plant before it produces ANY electricity.
+So now, Duke will raise your electric rates as much as 25-30% to finance the full cost of the Edwardsport plant.